-The background to it is that a Mother, her two daughters and 2 year-old baby (grandchild) were on holiday in a hotel booked with Thomas Cook.
+A Mother, her two daughters and 2 year-old baby (grandchild) were on holiday in a hotel booked with Thomas Cook.
 The baby put her finger in a plug socket, electrocuted herself and the hotel rang for an ambulance to take her to hospital for treatment.
-The family even said that the hospital was filthy and they felt obliged to clean it up although they didn’t have the ability to do so.
+The family even said that the hospital was filthy and they felt obliged to clean it up, although they didn’t have the ability to do so.

-The hotel presented the family with a bill for €228 afterwards with the offer of reducing it to €100 if they paid it on the spot and signed a disclaimer (in Greek) to say that the hotel was not responsible.
+The hotel presented the family with a bill for €228 afterwards.
+The hotel offered to reduce it to €100 if they paid it on the spot and signed a disclaimer (in Greek) to say that the hotel was not responsible.

 The family refused to sign or pay anything and the Thomas Cook representative just left them high and dry without doing anything meaningful to help them.